rockstor/rockstor-doc/howtos/oem-guide.rst

 Practical considerations
 ------------------------

-Our installer is end-user orientated, but OEM compatible, with caveats.
+Our installer is end-user orientated, but, with caveats, OEM compatible.
 During the very first boot of our installers: the systems `root` user password is configured.
 As such the end user, not a pre-installer, is the intended client.
 See: :ref:`installer_howto` for all the steps involved.